harshubhasky/Chip_Design/README.md

 <details>
 <summary>Lab Exercise:Custom Cell Design Standard Cell Format Results</summary>
+<p></p>
 For Place and Route, we dont need all layout info (the one available in .mag file).
-We only need LEF file ( the boundary of the cell, the pin locations).
+We only need LEF file (the boundary of the cell, the pin locations).
 Also this way, we can also protect our layout IP.
 <p align="center">
              <img src="https://github.com/user-attachments/assets/cde2c1b0-0bbc-4e51-acb6-cd5fb2cfd247"/>
 </p>

-For us to be able to use a custom layout file for a standard cell and use it in openlane flow, we have to meet certain criteria so that it plays well along with other such standard cells and can be used by the tool for auto placement and routing.
+For us to be able to use a custom layout file for a standard cell and use it in openlane flow, we have to meet certain criteria so that it plays along well with other such standard cells and can be used by the tool for auto placement and routing.
+<p></p>
 Requirements:
-The input and output pins of any standard cell should lie on the intersection of the vertical and horizontal tracks.
+1. The input and output pins of any standard cell should lie on the intersection of the vertical and horizontal tracks.
-The width of standard cell should be odd multiple of horizontal track pitch The height of the standard cell should be even multiple of vertical track pitch
+2. The width of standard cell should be odd multiple of horizontal track pitch.
+3. The height of the standard cell should be even multiple of vertical track pitch.

 Input and output pins are on li1 layer.
 So we look for li1 track info.
 <p align="center">
              <img src="https://github.com/user-attachments/assets/06b45147-3803-47f7-9f74-79c7491888ae"/>
 </p>
-This information is used to set grid size in magic
+This information is used to set grid size in magic.

 This positioning enables the Routing tool to get a metal routing to these pins correctly.